pywin/SeMi/README.md

 ---

 ## 🚀 Run Training
-We provide runnable scripts to execute SeMi training under different dataset and imbalance configurations.
+Please copy the example commands below into your own script (e.g., `run_cifar10.sh` or `run_cifar100.sh`) according to the dataset and configuration you wish to train.

 ### CIFAR-10-LT
 Run: